 On the day of arrival in the Netherlands, you can travel for free with the NS trains.
 You can do so by showing your Ukrainian passport or identity card and a German, Belgian, French or Austrian ticket that is not older than 24 hours.
 With this proof, you can pick up a free day ticket at the Tickets and Service offices at the (larger) NS train stations.

-If you want to travel by train often?
+Do you travel by train often?
 A train subscription can then be beneficial.
 The NS offers various subscriptions.
-These allow you, for example, to travel at certain times a day with a discount for example.
+These allow you, for example, to travel at certain times a day with a discount.
 On the website of the NS you can order a subscription card.
 This card can also be used for the bus, streetcar or metro.

 Travelling with the OV-chipkaart

 With the OV-chipkaart you can travel with all public transportation across the Netherlands.
 You can buy the OV-chipkaart at stations, in several shops and supermarkets, but also online.
 More information about requesting the card can be found on this website.

 Traveling by public transport in the Netherlands can be difficult.
 The public transport ambassadors are here to help.
 These ambassadors are volunteers, senior and experienced public transport users, who help others use public transport.

 You can attend an online information session, visit a walk-in consultation or take a test trip.
 In a small group, an public transport ambassador will explain to you step by step how to apply for and use an OV-chip card in public transport, for example.

 Children, young people and the elderly in public transport

 Children between the ages of 4 and 11 travel for free with an OV-chipkaart through the 'Kids Vrij' arrangement.
 It is compulsory to purchase an OV-chipkaart for this purpose.
 They receive a 34% discount on the rest of the public transport system (bus, tram, metro).
 Children up to and including 3 years of age travel for free in all public transport.